Germany: Angela Merkel addresses Bundestag after U-turn | DW | 25.03.2021

 The German chancellor is set to address the German parliament after rejecting calls for a vote of no-confidence and undoing plans for extra Easter restrictions.

-German Chancellor Angela Merkel was set to address the Bundestag on Thursday, a day after rejecting demands for a vote of no-confidence in her government.
+German Chancellor Angela Merkel addressed the Bundestag on Thursday, a day after rejecting demands for a vote of no-confidence in her government.

 Lawmakers from the liberal Free Democratic Party (FDP) had called for the vote after the government's chaotic handling of the proposed Easter circuit-breaker lockdown.
 On Wednesday, Merkel reversed the Easter lockdown and said she was personally responsible for the mistaken plan.